root-gg/kamux/README.md

 It can:
   * Connect with a kafka cluster (Only SASL/TLS with user/password)
-  * Listen to one or multiple topics on a specifi consumer group
+  * Listen to one or multiple topics on a specific consumer group
   * Execute the function of your choice (handler)
   * Mark offset or not after handling